DiegoFCordova/2D-Shooter-SFML/README.md

 Working on this game was pretty fun!
-Feel free to let me know if there are parts that could be improved on, for I am a newbiew when it comes to making complex things as games on my own.
+Feel free to let me know if there are parts that could be improved on, for I am a newbie when it comes to making complex things as games on my own.

 To-do list: